Mini: Mini Cooper and Cooper S: 1961–1971; 1990–2000

 A more powerful Mini Cooper, dubbed the "S", was developed in tandem and released in 1963.
-Featuring a 1071 cc engine with a 70.61 mm bore and nitrided steel crankshaft and strengthened bottom end to allow further tuning; and larger servo-assisted disc brakes, 4,030 Cooper S cars were produced and sold until the model was updated in August 1964.
-Cooper also produced two S models specifically for circuit racing in the under 1,000 cc and under 1,300 cc classes respectively, rated at 970 cc and a 1275 cc, both had a 70.61 mm bore and both were also offered to the public.
+Featuring a 1,071 cc engine with a 70.61 mm bore and nitrided steel crankshaft, strengthened bottom end to allow further tuning, and larger servo-assisted disc brakes, 4,030 Cooper S cars were produced and sold until the model was updated in August 1964.
+Cooper also produced two S models specifically for circuit racing in the under-1,000 cc and under-1,300 cc classes, respectively.
+Rated at 970 cc and a 1275 cc, both had a 70.61 mm bore and both were also offered to the public.
 From 1966 onwards Cooper S models featured twin fuel tanks as standard.
 The smaller-engine model was not well received, and only 963 had been built when the model was discontinued in 1965.
 The 1,275 cc Cooper S models continued in production until 1971.

-Sales of the Mini Cooper were: 64,000 Mark I Coopers with 997 cc or 998 cc engines; 19,000 Mark I Cooper S with 970 cc, 1,071 cc or 1,275 cc engines; 16,000 Mark II Coopers with 998 cc engines; 6,300 Mark II Cooper S with 1,275 cc engines.
-There were no Mark III Coopers and 1,570 Mark III Cooper S.
+Sales of the Mini Cooper were: 64,000 Mark I Coopers with 997 cc or 998 cc engines; 19,000 units of the Mark I Cooper S with 970 cc, 1,071 cc or 1,275 cc engines; 16,000 Mark II Coopers with 998 cc engines; and 6,300 units of the Mark II Cooper S with 1,275 cc engines.
+There were no Mark III Coopers, and 1,570 Mark III Cooper Ses.

 An agreement between BMC and Innocenti was announced in 1959 to assemble BMC-manufactured cars for the Italian market.
 The first Mini Coopers assembled in Milan from imported knock-down kits with sales of the Innocenti Mini Cooper 1300 beginning in March 1966.
 It was licensed in 1973 to Spain's Authi (Automoviles de Turismo Hispano-Ingleses), which began to produce the Authi Mini Cooper 1300.
 The Cooper name was discontinued from the UK Mini range at this time.

 A new Mini Cooper named the RSP (Rover Special Products) was briefly relaunched in 1990–91, with slightly lower performance than the 1960s Cooper.
-It proved popular and a new Cooper-marked Mini went into full production in late 1991.
+It proved popular, and a new Cooper-badged Mini went into full production in late 1991.
 To meet emission standards, Coopers from 1992 on were fitted with a fuel-injected version of the 1,275 cc engine, and in 1997 a multi-point fuel-injected engine was introduced, along with a front-mounted radiator and various safety improvements.
 "I love my Mini Cooper," remarked Madonna in 2003.
 "I was too scared to drive a big car in London."